 - Dispose of your waste, and

 Be sure to put your trash, recycling, and food scraps in designated receptacles.
 If you don’t see the appropriate bin, keep the items in your car until one is available.
 It might seem harmless to leave a banana peel or apple core behind since they decompose, but they can attract bears (often resulting in the animal ultimately being killed) and are not part of any of the wild animals’ indigenous diet.

-Pro Tip: Not sure what it will cost to visit Yellowstone National Park?
+Sage Advice: Not sure what it will cost to visit Yellowstone National Park?
 Check out this budget breakdown to help you plan your trip.

 When you visit Yellowstone National Park you’ll likely encounter wildflowers, antlers, bones, rocks, pine cones, arrowheads, and other artifacts.
 Not only is it illegal to remove any natural or cultural artifacts from any national park, but if each of the four million annual park visitors picked just one wildflower, that’s four million fewer flowers for the animals and insects that depend upon them.
 That’s also a lot fewer flowers for the other visitors to the park.
 Let those who come after you enjoy the same amazing experience by leaving everything as you found it.
 Capture the moment by taking pictures, writing down your experience, or sketching a picture instead.